Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

+We present (Extended Data Table \ref{table:performance_tests}), the average time to obtain validity (as defined above) for surrogates of several standard benchmark functions.
+Simulations were performed on the Darwin cluster at Los Alamos National Laboratory on a $36$ core Skylake microarchitecture.
+We found for the default optimizer configurations (Supplementary Information, Default optimizer configuration), an ensemble of Nelder-Mead optimizers is more efficient, regardless of the dimensionality of the benchmark function.
+We surmise this is due to the Nelder-Mead solvers getting stuck in local extrema faster than those using Powell's method.
+As the goal here is for the ensemble of solvers to find as many local extrema as possible using the minimum number of function evaluations, Nelder-Mead appears to be the better choice.

-The following section will test the ability to quickly produce a valid surrogate that reproduces relevant physical behavior in regions where traditional methods have difficulty producing similar results.
+The following sections will test the ability to quickly produce a valid surrogate reproducing relevant physical behavior in regions where traditional methods have difficulty producing similar results.
 We will use a larger ensemble of optimizers and test the accuracy at the end of a single iteration of our entire workflow.
-This does not guarantee the surrogate will be valid against all future data, but instead, will give us an idea of how quickly the surrogates can accurately reproduce physical effects near the turning points.
+This does not guarantee the surrogate will be valid against all future data but will give us an idea of how quickly the surrogates can accurately reproduce physical effects near the critical points.